 If you do get your first offer and it’s less then you expected, there’s nearly always room to negotiate.
 But there will be situations when you’ll want to consider that first offer.
 Even if it’ less, then you’d hoped.
 Here are five such conditions.

 The first offer early on, and no one else is showing much interest

 There are good reasons for believing that the first offer may be the best you’ll get.
 When your property first hits the market, there will already be a pool of buyers lined up.
 They’ve been in the market for some time and could be waiting for just such a property like yours to come along.
-The first two weeks is usually a flurry of activity as these buyers are conditioned to act fast.
+The first two weeks are usually a flurry of activity as these buyers are, conditioned to act fast.

-After that initial burst the pool will dry up quickly, and you’ll be left, with only new buyers to the market.
+After that initial burst, the pool will dry up quickly, and you’ll be left, with only new buyers to the market.
 Properties that sit on the market for too long can become ostracized as buyers start wondering why they’re not selling.
 If you get a serious offer in the first two weeks of hitting the market, you should consider it.
 Especially if no one else has shown much interest so far.